julianjandeleit/swarm_descriptions/README.md

  - [Behavior Trees as a Control Architecture in the Automatic Modular Design of Robot Swarms](https://link.springer.com/chapter/10.1007/978-3-030-00533-7_3) by Kuckling et. al.

 # Association
 This work is part of my masters project at the University of Konstanz.
-Find the project report at `project_report.pdf`.
+Find the project report at `project_report.pdf` or the presentation at `project_slides.pdf`.

 # Troubleshooting